 Role of the Governor

-The governor also appoints members of the judiciary and oversees the civil service.
+The Governor, in addition to overseeing the civil service, also appoints members of the judiciary and various Commissions established by the Constitution.

-For more information about the Governor and her Office, please visit https://www.gov.uk/government/world/cayman-islands.
+For more information about the Governor and the Governor’s Office, please visit www.ukincayman.fco.gov.uk.